ROCm/hipfort/docs/how-to/using-hipfort.rst

 the Fortran 2003 standard (`f2003`).
 These interfaces typically require passing ``type(c_ptr)`` variables and the number of bytes to memory management.
 Some examples include ``hipMalloc`` and math library routines like ``hipblasDGEMM``.

-If your compiler can understand the Fortran 2008 (`f2008`) code constructs in the hipFORT source and test files, additional interfaces are compiled into the hipFORT modules and libraries.
+If your compiler can understand the Fortran 2008 (`f2008`) code constructs, additional interfaces are compiled into the hipFORT modules and libraries.
 These interfaces take Fortran (array) variables, the number of elements instead of ``type(c_ptr)`` variables, and the number of bytes, respectively.
 Therefore, they reduce the chance of introducing compile-time and runtime errors into your code and make it easier to read.